tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

-By using a GHC plugin, we have simplified `inline-java` from a complicated spaghetti which sprung from attempting to use Template Haskell's `reify` and didn't quite addressed the type lookup problem in a robust way.
-Now we have a linear story which starts by introducing the `qqMarker` beacons, attaches the Java bytecode in the plugin phase and ends by loading it at runtime into the JVM.
+By using a GHC plugin, we have simplified `inline-java` from a complicated spaghetti which sprung from attempting to use Template Haskell's `reify` and didn't fully addressed the type lookup problem in a robust way.
+Now we have a straight forward story which starts by introducing the `qqMarker` beacons, attaches the Java bytecode in the plugin phase and ends by loading it at runtime into the JVM.